Adamantios/Twitter-Profile-Parser/README.md

 for whom we want to download the specific data.

 ### NOTES:
--In order to change the downloaded data, just change the `get_specific_user_data(user)` function.
+* In order to change the downloaded data, just change the `get_specific_user_data(user)` function.
--After every chunk downloaded, if any user could not be fetched, shows a message specifying the username(s) converted in lower case.
+* After every chunk downloaded, if any user could not be fetched, shows a message specifying the username(s) converted in lower case.

 ## Requirements
 tweepy is required.